department-of-veterans-affairs/health-apis-urgent-care-eligibility/README.md

-It is possible to get multiple eligibilities back from Eligibility and Enrollment for a veteran.
+It is possible to get multiple eligibilities back from E&E for a veteran.
 All possible eligibilities that can be returned are listed below:

 G 	Grandfathered
 N	State No Full-Service VA